xstherrera1987/divecatalina.net/dev/mock4/README.md

 ===
 #### MODIFY

-+ He prefers the entire gray page instead of the black container
++ He prefers the entire gray page instead of the black container - Julia

-+ He prefers the darker gray from mock3
++ He prefers the darker gray from mock3 - Julia

-+ He likes the idea of combining the About Us and Staff pages
++ He likes the idea of combining the About Us and Staff pages - Julia

 + He prefers the Services and Gallery to be drop-down menus.

 + He prefers the mock2 tagline on the right, says it balance the page better

 + He prefers the blue in the mock3 nav
+  - Does this mean he wants mock3 navi instead ofd mock2 nav?

 + He prefers the font and boldness of mock2 nav